common-fate/docs-archive/docs/common-fate/deploying-granted/00-deploying-granted.md

 ![](/img/approvals-getting-started/02-home.png)

 Congrats!
-You've now 10x'd deploying Granted.
-If you want more details on what just happened, check out the subpages of this _Deploying Granted_ section.
+You've now 10x'd deploying Common Fate.
+If you want more details on what just happened, check out the subpages of this _Deploying Common Fate_ section.

 To start using Granted, check out adding [Access Providers](/granted-approvals/providers/access-providers).